Trustpilot

 Aims and objectives of course:

-• To introduce and explain the meaning of the term osteoporosis and osteopenia
+• Understand the meaning of the terms osteoporosis and osteopenia.

-• To provide an understanding of appropriate Pilates exercises and lifestyle changes that can help improve bone density
+• Understand appropriate Pilates exercises and lifestyle changes that can help improve bone density.

-• To provide an understanding of what Pilates exercises may cause more harm or cause injury
+• Understand which Pilates exercises may cause more harm or cause injury.

-• Discuss the Pilates professionals’ scope of practice – who can and who can’t we work with and why
+• Understand the Pilates professionals’ scope of practice – who we can and can’t work with and why.

-• Provide marketing and supporting materials for teachers to be able to run seminars for clients to inform and educate clients about bone health / osteoporosis and why Pilates is beneficial to help improve bone health and why adaptations need to be made.
+• Take away marketing and supporting materials to enable you to run seminars to inform and educate clients about bone health/osteoporosis, why Pilates is beneficial to help improve bone health and why adaptations need to be made.

 Author Bio